cedricmillet/Google-Coding-Interview-Training/README.md

 2 weeks of preparation.

-Conclusion: Javascript is a fu**ing bad language for datastructures / data manipulation.
-NETS STEP => Python ?

 Leet code bucket list : https://neetcode.io/

 # Some native Datastructures in JavaScript
+Even if Javascript is a fu**ing bad language for datastructures / data manipulation.

 ## Set